 I completed 5-Band DXCC in 2007, DXCC Challenge (1000) and Worked All Zones (WAZ) in 2010 - and I am now working on 160m DXCC, DXCC Challenge (1500), WARC band endorsements, and 5BWAS via LoTW.
 I've also obtained DXCC (Ph and CW), WAS, WAC (Ph and CW), A-1 Op (in 1973), and have been an ARRL Life Member since 1979.
 My goal for solar cycle 24 is to get to DXCC Honor Roll - I'm getting close.

-There was always something about radio - something compelling for me about communication at a distance with no wires.
+There was always something about radio—something compelling for me about communication at a distance with no wires.
 After being a shortwave listener as a kid in the mid-1960s, I was first licensed as a Novice in January, 1969, receiving my first call sign WN3LXK and later WA3LXK after upgrading to General class at the FCC office in Washington, DC.
 Three of us trained and tested for our tickets at the same time from the same Elmer (ham radio term for mentor), W3DUK (SK), and then received sequential call sign suffixes LXK, LXL, and LXM.
 I operated from Potomac, MD as WA3LXK until January 1971 when I moved to Holmdel, NJ and became WB2AEH.
-During this period I was mostly involved in DXing, contesting, and was very active in traffic handling on the New Jersey section nets (NJN and NJPN), the second region net (2RN), the Eastern Area Net (EAN) and other miscellaneous nets - received PSHR, BPL, net certificates, A1-OP, DXCC, WAC, WAS.
+During this period I was mostly involved in DXing, contesting, and was very active in traffic handling on the New Jersey section nets (NJN and NJPN), the second region net (2RN), the Eastern Area Net (EAN) and other miscellaneous nets.
+During this most active period I received PSHR, BPL, net certificates, A1-OP, DXCC, WAC, and WAS.
 In the early 1970s I was also a member of Navy MARS, and was assigned the call sign N0TLC (the MARS call signs are much longer now).

 I have many life-long friends whom I met over the air back when we were all teenagers.
 You could always find a group of us on 40 and 80 meters during that period.
 (Anybody remember the East Coast Teenage Traffic Net?)
 Ask them and many will tell you that one of the major events in the northeast at that time was the 1974 ARRL convention at the Waldorf in New York, when several of us met each other in person for the first time.
 Ham radio was, for us, similar to what the Internet has been for my kids growing up in the 1990s.

-There were five hams in my wedding party in 1982: W2SQ, N2NT, WA2NLP, KA2KKJ (my sister), and N2HFC (my brother, now W2GP).
-K1AR was to have been in it too but his participation was preempted by the arrival of his second harmonic.
-Except for VHF/UHF mobile, I was mostly inactive from about 1982 (school, marriage, kids, job, the usual distractions) and then got back on the air around 1989.
-Since then my on-the-air activity has roughly followed the sunspot cycle.
-In addition to my brother and sister, the other hams in the family are my father, N2NPV and brother-in-law, N3WNI.
+Except for VHF/UHF mobile, I was mostly inactive starting around 1982 (school, marriage, kids, job, the usual distractions) and then got back on the air around 1989.
+Since then my on-the-air activity has roughly followed the sunspot cycle, but gradually increased.
+In addition to my brother (W2GP) and sister (K2AMC), the other hams in the family are my father, N2NPV and brother-in-law, N3WNI.

 Hello one and all.